The Most Affordable Ski Resorts in Utah

 Cherry Peak

-Located just outside of Logan, Utah, Cherry Peak is the go-to resort for Utah Valley University students and locals living north of Salt Lake City looking to save money on gas and lift tickets.
-Adult day passes start at $48, with BOGO upgrades available if you purchase tickets for more than one day.
-Plus, if you’re planning on skiing with a teen or child, there are multiple options to save on adult and child day passes, all for less than $100.
+Located just outside of Logan, Utah, Cherry Peak is the go-to resort for Utah Valley University students and locals living north of Salt Lake City who want to save money.
+Adult day passes start at $55, with BOGO upgrades available if you purchase tickets for more than one day.
+If you’re planning on skiing with a teen or child, then there are multiple options to save on adult and child day passes, all for less than $100.
 Discounted rates are available for half-day skiing and night skiing.
-Children under five ski/ride for free; student discounts are available with a valid school photo ID.
+Children under five ski/ride for free, while student discounts are available with a valid school photo ID.

 Powder Mountain

-Powder Mountain is the best bang for your buck in Utah if you’re looking for endless terrain and fewer crowds.
-It has similar daily ticket prices as Snowbasin, Solitude, and Sundance ($139 a day), but riders are guaranteed fewer crowds.
+Compared to the other ski resorts on this list, Powder Mountain doesn’t have the same affordability.
+However, it’s arguably the best bang for your buck in Utah, especially on weekdays, if you’re looking for endless terrain and fewer crowds.
+Lift tickets start at $109 on weekdays early in the season and increase on weekends and holidays.
+It has similar daily ticket prices as Snowbasin, Solitude, and Sundance, but riders are guaranteed fewer crowds.
+Night tickets, good from 4 to 9 p.m., are your best value, starting at $19.
 Powder Mountain is one of the few big players in Utah not yet on the Ikon Pass or Epic Pass, and they cap how many season passes they sell each year.
 Less wait time for a lift means more time to ski.

 »View Powder Mountain Lodging Options